 Every vehicle comes with a maintenance schedule that can be found in the owner's manual.
 Scheduled maintenance, or preventative maintenance, refers to the intervals in which you should bring your vehicle in for routine maintenance.
 While these intervals vary slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at and when.
 Auto technicians, service advisors, and auto manufacturers often recommend the 30/60/90 rule.
 The rule essentially states that certain services should be performed on your car when your total mileage hits 30,000-mile, 60,000-mile, or 90,000-mile intervals.
-Whether it's for your Acura, Audi, BMW, or Buick, this rule can be followed universally.
+Whether it's for your Honda, Toyota, Ford, or GMC, this rule can be followed universally.
 A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil free of dirt and debris.
 With Rod's Master Auto Tech's computerized maintenance management, we keep track of when certain services were performed on your vehicle and can notify you when your next service is due.

 Maintenance Before 30,000 Miles

 At Rod's Master Auto Tech in Bellingham, we specialize in Maintenance & Electrical Diagnostic and Automotive repair but can take care of all services needed for your vehicle.
 We have certain scheduled maintenance tasks that we perform when you bring your vehicle in for preventative maintenance.
 The services you should have performed on your vehicle before it hits 30,000 miles are: